 What did CL find?
-ConsumerLab found the dose of CBD per suggested serving ranged 10-fold from 2.2 mg to 22.3 mg, and the cost to obtain 10 mg of CBD from each product ranged over 5-fold from 80 cents to $4.54.
+ConsumerLab found the dose of CBD per suggested serving ranged 15-fold from 1.3 mg to 22.3 mg, and the cost to obtain 10 mg of CBD from each product ranged over 5-fold from 80 cents to $4.54 (or $4.73 when including balms).
+Two products were discovered to contain less CBD than listed and one contained much more.
 (See What CL Found and use the Results table to compare the amounts of CBD and other cannabinoids in products).

 What to look for?
-If you seek CBD, look for products that list the amount of CBD per serving.
+If you seek CBD, look for products that list the amount of CBD or cannabidiol per serving (and don't confuse that with the amount per entire bottle).
 If a product lists only "cannabinoids" it may contain some CBD but you won't know how much.
 Products may still have significant amounts of CBD if they list "hemp extract" as an ingredient, but don't expect much CBD if "hemp oil" is the only ingredient.
 (See ConsumerTips)

 How much to take and when?
 Most of the research with CBD has involved high doses (several hundred milligrams daily).
 However, many CBD products on the market are lower dose and it is not clear if this dosing is effective.
 Nevertheless, to greatly increase CBD absorption, take it with or shortly after a fatty meal.
 (See ConsumerTips: Dosage)